PiSaucer/Hackerrank-cpp/README.md

 ## Copyrighted Content Onsite

-This project's infrastructure relies heavily on user content creation, and we understand that some times users may not fully understand copyright laws.
-That is why we ask that any person(s) finding copyrighted material onsite should submit an E-Mail to pisaucer@gmail.com containing a URL for the offending material in particular and we will remove it as soon as possible, with moderation taken on user.
+This project's infrastructure relies heavily on user content creation, and we understand that sometimes users may not fully understand copyright laws.
+That is why we ask that any person(s) finding copyrighted material onsite should submit an E-Mail to pisaucer@gmail.com containing a URL for the offending material in particular and we will remove it as soon as possible, with moderation taken on the user.

 # Contributing